tbmalt/tbmalt/docs/source/developer_guide.rst

 with them indicating what test is being performed.
 It is acknowledged that more/less complex functions may require a greater/lesser number of tests to be performed.

-As gradient test tend to have long run times they should be marked with a ``@pytest.mark.grad`` decorator flag, allowing them to be selectively skipped.
+As gradient tests tend to have long run times they should be marked with a ``@pytest.mark.grad`` decorator flag, allowing them to be selectively skipped.
 Finally, all test modules should import * from ``tbmalt.tests.test_utils.py``, this ensures the correct float precision is used, activates gradient anomaly detection and grants access to ``fix_seed``.
 Some test